PelionIoT/meta-mbl/README.md

 	- bblayers.conf to include the meta-mbl.conf file by default?
 	- Are PRs to be made to the mbl-ci branch?
 - What header needs to be on our files?
 Currently a modified version of the mbedOS file header has been added.
-- The configuration enable_uart=1 should appear at the end of the boot partition config.txt file so console trace is enabled by default.
 - dockerd should start automatically on boot.